The Young Indiana Jones Chronicles (video game)

-The Young Indiana Jones Chronicles is an action video game developed by Chris Gray Enterprises and published by Jaleco for the Nintendo Entertainment System (NES) in January 1993.
+The Young Indiana Jones Chronicles is an action video game developed by Chris Gray Enterprises, Jaleco and published by Jaleco for the Nintendo Entertainment System (NES) in December 1992.
 It is based on the 1990s television series The Young Indiana Jones Chronicles.

 Gameplay

 The Young Indiana Jones Chronicles features side-scrolling platform gameplay with the player controlling Indiana Jones.
 Weapons include dynamite, daggers, grenades, and guns, as well as Indiana's whip.
 The player begins only with the whip, which is replaced by the next weapon the player picks up.
 Weapons, as well as gold and other items, are picked up by destroying boxes.
 Weapons and items serve as Indiana's health: each time he is hit by an enemy, he loses a possession.
 If Indiana has no more possessions, he must use his fists to defend himself, and will die if hit again.

 The game features eight levels played across three locations: Mexico (two levels), France (two levels), and Germany (four levels).
 The game's early levels are based on episodes of the television series, while later levels feature an original storyline.
 As Indiana, the player begins by fighting in the Mexican Civil War, and subsequently fights in Europe during World War I. Each level features a boss enemy that must be defeated.